n4j1Br4ch1D/simplon-java/brief4-database/README.md

 - **What?**

-  project is to model and implement a PostgreSQL database of a Web application allowing to expose local products of the region.
+ a Web application allowing to expose local products of the region. for saling, also managing competion voting on best product of the year.

 - **Why?**

-  this project to bring regional products closer to visitors,
+  This project to bring regional products closer to visitors also determning the best product of the year.

 - **Where?**

-  regional product and international advertising
+   Products are Locale to Morocco but they are aimed to be advertised & voted internationaly/Globaly.

 - **When?**

-  over the year
+  The competition will be seasonal as some products are seasonal only. the website voting will start every year.on a website that 24/7.

 - **Who?**

-  product owner
+ the Admins (Owners of 1 product or more) & the Clients who can contact the saler to purchase the item, plus voting.

 ## Working Methodology